VITA-Group/latent-capability-resurfacing/README.md

 # Latent Capability Resurfacing — Code

 Reference implementation of the prompt-free BOS-only self-training pipeline described in the paper, restricted to Qwen and LLaMA families.
-Pythia experiments, semantic-similarity audit, and plotting are not in this release.

 ## Repository layout

 ```